-Credit is also granted for certain scores on national standardized tests; no grade is assigned.
-To earn credit in various subject areas, students must score 3 or above on an advanced placement exam designed to assess college level work at secondary school.
+Credit is also granted for certain scores on national standardized tests.
+Students must score 3 or above on an advanced placement exam designed to assess college level work at a secondary school.
 Check with high school guidance counselors for scheduling.

 Students taking the College Level Examination Program (CLEP) test of the College Entrance Examination Board (CEEB) must score within the nationally recognized norms to earn credit.
-Scores of 47 percent or above are required for tests of the Defense Activity for Nontraditional Education Support program (DANTES).
+Scores of (47%) percent or above are required for tests of the Defense Activity for Nontraditional Education Support program (DANTES).
 Check with the Assessment and Testing Center (ext.
 1655/1656) for scheduling and requirements.
 In some instances, additional requirements must be met before credit will be awarded.